-Read@Home supports countries and teams with: (i) just-in-time technical assistance to complement country efforts to source, select, and procure quality reading and learning materials for children in appropriate languages and accompanying materials for parents and caregivers; (ii) technical assistance to complement country efforts to improve efficiency and reduce costs in book procurement and distribution; and (iii) funding to incentivize the allocation of resources (on a matching basis) to Read@Home programs.
+Read@Home supports countries and teams with just-in-time technical assistance to complement country efforts to: (i) source, select, and procure quality reading and learning materials for children in appropriate languages and accompanying materials for parents and caregivers; and (ii) improve efficiency and reduce costs in book procurement and distribution.

-The team is producing a range of global public goods, including:
+The team has produced a range of global public goods, including:

-- A Global Manual to help countries identify and prepare packages of high-quality reading, learning and play materials for use in homes, along with support for parents, including M&E guidance and tools.
+- A Global Manual to help countries identify high quality reading materials for use in homes, along with supporting materials for parents and caregivers, including monitoring and evaluation guidance and tools.

-- Case Study: 10 Success Factors in the Procurement of Teaching and Learning Materials as a case study of measures used in Mozambique to reduce the costs of textbooks and teacher’s guides over time.
-Sets out ten replicable success factors which can be used by other countries.
+- Ten Success Factors in the Procurement of Teaching and Learning Materials: The Case of Mozambique to present replicable measures used in Mozambique to increase the efficiency of book procurement and reduce the costs of textbooks and teacher’s guides.
+The document sets out ten success factors which can be used by other countries.